PrestaShop/prestashop.github.io/news/_posts/2021-05-05-community-survey-results.md

 ---
 layout: post
 title: "Results of community survey – April 2021"
-subtitle: "Thank you for your feedback about the open-source project and the contributions"
+subtitle: "Thank you for your feedback about the open source project and the contributions"
 date: 2021-05-05 12:00:00
 authors: [MarionFrancois]
 icon: icon-world